AbdulrahmanGabal/News-App/README.md

-# Simple Weather App
+# News App

-A minimalistic Flutter application that fetches and displays real-time weather data based on the user's location.
+A minimalistic Flutter application that fetches and displays the latest news articles from various sources.
 This app demonstrates the use of Flutter for API integration and UI design.

 ## Features
-- Get current weather data based on the user's location
+- Get the latest news articles from multiple sources
-- Displays temperature, weather conditions, and humidity
+- Displays article titles, descriptions, and publication dates
 - Clean and simple user interface
-- Real-time weather updates
+- Real-time news updates

 ## Installation